Diablo III: Reaper of Souls

+Rise of the Necromancer

+The Rise of the Necromancer pack was released for Windows, macOS, PlayStation 4 and Xbox One in June 2017.

+Reception

+Critical reception

-ReceptionDiablo III received "generally positive reviews" from critics, according to review aggregator Metacritic.
+Diablo III received "generally positive reviews" from critics, according to review aggregator Metacritic.

 GamesRadar+ was positive about the game's opening act and its nods to past Diablo games saying "we liked what we saw".
 IGN was positive about the new skill system stating "Instead of gameplay like Diablo II, where I often regretted how I allotted my ability points, Diablo III encourages experimentation and finding out exactly what works for your play-style.
 It's a vastly superior way to handle character abilities", and praised the overall gameplay, stating "the new systems really do make it a lot easier to enjoy Diablo III".
 IGN further praised the game's new gameplay design, in particular the rune and loot systems, the randomly generated levels and the game's enjoyable unpredictability.
 It stated the game's feel is quite intuitive and also praised the game's sound and voicing.

 Rock, Paper, Shotgun gave mixed commentary during the game's beta period, praising the actual game itself by stating that it is much more direct than its predecessors and intuitive in its interface.
 However, it said the playing experience is spoiled due to lag in single-player mode caused by a lack of an offline single-player mode.
 Following the game's release, it reaffirmed its displeasure at the always-online DRM and offered a mixed opinion that the game was enjoyable but added "nothing new" to its genre.

 Users have voiced criticism about the game's strong digital rights management which requires what is known as persistent online authentication, resulting in the lack of an offline single-player mode.
 Erik Kain, a Forbes contributing writer, stated that the requirement to remain online is not necessary for single-player mode and that Blizzard is abusing its position as a "juggernaut" and is setting a worrying precedent for the gaming industry.
 In response to questions about the lack of offline single-player, Diablo III senior producer Alex Mayberry said, "Obviously StarCraft II did it, World of Warcraft authenticates also.
 It's kind of the way things are, these days.
 The world of gaming is not the same as it was when Diablo II came out."